gwijthoff/CDH507/content/homepage.md

 Assignments for the course include:

-- 40% | Short prospectus for a DH research topic and project related to the student's discipline in the form of a mock grant proposal.
+- 40% | Short prospectus for a DH research project related to the student's discipline in the form of a mock grant proposal.
 Proposal should include elements like a bibliography, a speculative, ten-line sample of a dataset, the teaching potential of that data, and the kinds of research questions it would enable.
-(The proposed project does not need to be fully enacted during the course.)
+The proposed project does not need to be fully enacted during the course, but can eventually take the form of a conference talk, dissertation chapter, article, or dataset.
-- 30% | Discussion contributions before, during, and after class, attendance:
+- 30% | Completion of hands-on exercises with DH tools & methods.
+Work will be done both in and out of class.
-- 50% | Completion of hands-on exercises with DH tools & methods, week-by-week in class.
+- 30% | Discussion contributions before, during, and after class; attendance.